 When using these two platforms together, you can view if the partnership recommended in your management platform actually aligns with your audience.
 Alternatively, you can take the influencer recommended in your social audience insights platform and pitch, nurture and manage the relationship within your management platform.

-Moving past promo codes and affiliate links for measuring ROI
+2. Move past promo codes and affiliate links for measuring sales impact

-If you’re not one-hundred percent certain you’re partnering with the right influencers or wish you had a more precise way of measuring the impact your partnership has on sales, it might be time to start leveraging self-declared social audience data.
+If you’re not one-hundred percent certain you’re partnering with the right influencers or wish you had a more precise way of measuring and understanding the impact of your influencer marketing strategy and campaigns, it might be time to start leveraging self-declared social audience data.